AdobeDocs/experience-manager-cloud-service.sv-SE/help/implementing/developing/extending/experience-fragments.md

 <!-- When developing a new template for Experience Fragments you can follow follow the standard practices for an [editable template](/help/sites-developing/page-templates-editable.md).
 -->

-Om du vill skapa en upplevelsefragmentmall som identifieras av guiden **Skapa upplevelsefragment** måste du följa någon av dessa regeluppsättningar:
+Skapa en upplevelsefragmentmall som identifieras av **Skapa upplevelsefragment** måste du följa någon av dessa regeluppsättningar:

 1. Båda: